 While script fonts, typefaces that resemble cursive handwriting, aren’t recommended as a primary business card font, they can add a creative flair when used sparingly.
 Consider capturing attention with your business card by choosing a script font for a title or company name.
 However, avoid script typefaces for the details because of reduced readability.

 Sporty and exciting, the Bouquet typeface is a script font characterized by thick cursive lettering.
-The Bouquet font, available from Envato Elements and other sources, will make a strong statement with a readable message when used in a limited capacity on a business card.
+The Bouquet font, available from Envato Elements and other sources, will make a strong statement with a legible message when used in a limited capacity on a business card.

 15. Signature Cursive